 The Homeschool Building offers a once-a-month class going over the basics of homeschooling in Michigan, and is also a terrific resource for both new and experienced homeschooling parents for any homeschooling-related questions.

 Want to find out what’s going on in Grand Rapids just for homeschoolers?
 Or know of some exciting opportunities?
-Let us know by clicking here!
+Tell us in the comments!

 Pin this image for future reference!